Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • The thought of adding one more monthly payment to your plate stresses you out.

-• You don’t have regular income to show lenders.
+• You don’t have a regular income.

 • You could sell something you own to come up with the cash instead.